 How will you apply what you’ve learned during your internship to your future career?

 From this two-week experience, I’ve learned how people work and how a company is run.
-In my future career, if I work for a company, I think I wouldn’t be confused about how I should begin.
-Also, the one thing I realize is that I like meeting with people more than sitting at a desk working.
-And it gives me some ideas of what I want to do for my future career.
+In my future career, if I work for a company, I don’t think I would be unsure about how to begin.
+Also, something I realized is that I like meeting with people more than sitting at a desk working.
+This experience has given me some ideas of what I want to do for my future career.